Guide

 Step 4

-In v10, you may have been bringing in styles from carbon-components
+In v10, you may have been bringing in styles from carbon-components by either

 importing the styles directly with: